babanin/babanin.github.io/content/posts/how-to-deliver-data-quickly.md

 ![](/how-to-deliver-data-quickly/client-server.png)

 There are many benefits:
 * **Batching increases throughput**  - we know that every request consumes resources.
-Usually it is better to make fewer requests with more data as opposed to make more requests with less data:
+Usually it is better to make fewer requests with more data as opposed to make more requests with fewer data:
   * No need to pass HTTP headers with each request
   * No need to establish multiple connections and allocate resources for each of them
   * No need to create multiple threads to process request with assumption that server is using thread-per-request model